Cellular routers empower rural and mobile operations

 Multi-user access anywhere

-A cellular router works by connecting to a network tower and using it to provide an internet connection to a local network.
+A cellular router works by connecting to a cell tower and using it to provide an internet connection to a local network.
 It receives the wireless signal from the tower and then converts it into a wired signal that is then sent to the local network.
 The router then uses the local network as a gateway to access the internet.

 The router also allows multiple devices to connect to the internet simultaneously.
 This means that multiple users can access the internet at the same time.
 The router can also be used to set up a secure connection so that only approved users can access the internet.